-In 2010/11, 19.2% of the net dwelling completions, which accounts for 86 dwellings, were affordable within the district.
+In 2012/13, 35% of the net dwelling completions, which accounts for 63 dwellings, were affordable within the district.
 To date, the highest proportion of affordable housing achieved within the district was in 2009/2010 at 36.7% which accounted for 157 of the total number of dwellings completed.

-Of the 480 new gross dwellings built during 2010/11, 342 were built on previously developed land (PDL).
-Proportionately this was the smallest number of dwellings built on PDL since 2006/07.
-In 2010/11 this accounted for 71.2% of the total dwelling provision while the previous year dwelling completed on PDL represented 92.9% of the total provision.
+Of the 322 new gross dwellings built during 2011/12, 206 were built on previously developed land (PDL).
+Proportionately this is the smallest number of dwellings built on PDL since 2009/10.
+PDL figures no longer include dwellings built on gardens of exisiting dwellings following a change of definition by the Government in June 2010.
+The previous figures for PDL are therefore not comparable with the adjusted figures from 2009/10.

+In 2011/12 this accounted for 63.98% of the total dwelling provision while the previous year dwelling completed on PDL represented 71.25% of the total provision.
+Under the old definition this would have been 75.78% and 77.29% respectively.